lop-Louis/northbook/docs/start-here/tone.md

 # Voice & Tone Guide

-Sounding like Northbook is deliberate, not accidental. <a href="#voice-pillars" data-primary-action>Use the voice and tone pillars</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Sounding like Northbook is deliberate, not accidental.
+[Use the voice and tone pillars](#voice-pillars) or [Browse the runbooks index](../runbooks/index).

 What: Shared language rules for anything public-facing—docs, release notes, support replies.
 Why: Keeps every channel tight, human, and on-brand so readers know it's us.